inesreinecke/medilab/README.md

 This project is divided into two pieces:
  * medilab : the actual UI element available at http://localhost:8080/
- * medilab-api : a backend service proving the API layer to serve Frontend capabilities and data
+ * medilab-api : a backend service proving the API layer to serve Frontend capabilities and data, http://localhost:3000

 Used Libraries:
  * vuejs : https://github.com/vuejs